rzsa/nuttx/Documentation/platforms/arm/stm32h7/boards/weact-stm32h750/index.rst

      Info : 2714 4889 server.c:359 add_service(): Listening on port 6666 for tcl connections
      Info : 2715 4889 server.c:359 add_service(): Listening on port 4444 for telnet connections

-After you got the message "wrote xxxxxx bytes from file nuttx.bin" you can press Ctrl+C (``^C``) to finish the application.
+After you get the message "wrote xxxxxx bytes from file nuttx.bin" you can press Ctrl+C (``^C``) to finish the application.
 Now you can reset the board and get access to the NSH terminal.

 ==============